 The side effects of prednisone are something you cannot avoid, but you can always take certain measures to help your child cope with them.
 Managing the side effects may also help minimize any long-term effects to some extent.

-- In case your child is gaining weight due to increased appetite, change the diet to a low-calorie food.
+- If your child is gaining weight due to increased appetite, limit calorie-laden food.
 You can limit the portion size while incorporating more fresh vegetables and fruits in the diet.
 Regular exercise can also help maintain weight.

-- Avoid giving your child foods with high sugar content, and lower the sodium intake too (8)
+- Avoid giving your child foods with high sugar content, and add no salt to their food (8).